United States Supermarket Scorecard 2026

-The 2024 edition of the biennial Climate-Friendly Supermarkets Scorecard marks the third time in four years that EIA scored the biggest U.S. supermarket chains on their actions to reduce emissions of climate super pollutant hydrofluorocarbons (HFCs).
+The 2026 edition of the biennial Climate-Friendly Supermarkets Scorecard assesses the largest U.S. supermarket chains on their actions to reduce emissions of super pollutant hydrofluorocarbons (HFCs) used as refrigerants.
 Each company is scored on actions in three categories of technology adoption, refrigerant management, and policy & commitments.
 For more information, visit our scorecard FAQ page.

 Technology Adoption